shirelepfl/CMT-Project/README.md

 ### Build

 The C code is compiled with gcc on Visual Studio Code.
+To run the C code and the Matlab code, open the src folder from the CMT-Project.

 ```
-gcc -Wall src/C_code.c -o project -lm
+gcc -Wall C_code.c -o project -lm
 ./project
 ```